Lesson 3 of 13 · ⏱ 45 min · ✓ Free

 1 # number may vary on your system

-Exercise 4 sort and uniq
+Exercise 4sort and uniq — count duplicates

-💬 Hint: chain three commands with pipes — sort | uniq -c | sort -rn.
+💬 Hint: sort | uniq -c | sort -rn.
+Sort before uniq or duplicates will be missed.

 Show answer